Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 Here's what we covered today:

-• Skills Overview: Definition and folder structure
+• Skill Overview: Definition, folder structure

-• Skills Specifications: SKILL.md and progressive disclosure
+• Skill Specifications: SKILL.md, progressive disclosure

-• Hands-on: Using proposal-creation-toolkit to generate proposal→slides from meeting minutes
+• Hands-on: Using proposal-creation-toolkit to generate proposal → slides from meeting minutes

 Share this article